tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Java SDK/对象操作_intl_en.md

 <dx-codeblock>
 :::  java
-// Enter the bucket name in the format: BucketName-APPID.
-String bucketName = "examplebucket-1250000000";
+// Enter the bucket name in the format of `BucketName-APPID` String bucketName = "examplebucket-1250000000";

 // 1 storage-class.
 Enumerated values are `Standard` (default), `Standard_IA`, and `Archive`.
 For more information, please see: https://intl.cloud.tencent.com/document/product/436/30925
 // 2. content-type.
 For local file upload, the files are mapped based on the suffix by default.
 For example, a JPG file is mapped as image/jpeg.
 // For input stream upload, the default is application/octet-stream.
-// 3 To disable MD5 upload verification globally, set the system environment variable.
+// 3.
+To disable MD5 upload verification globally, set the system environment variable.
 This will affect all upload verification.
 Verification is performed by default.
 // Disable M5 verification: System.setProperty(SkipMd5CheckStrategy.DISABLE_PUT_OBJECT_MD5_VALIDATION_PROPERTY, "true");
 // Enable M5 verification: System.setProperty(SkipMd5CheckStrategy.DISABLE_PUT_OBJECT_MD5_VALIDATION_PROPERTY, null);
 File localFile = new File(localFilePath);